-His success with girls, which Mark apparently did not intend to exploit, as in the first months he never dated a single girl of the school, was unacceptable to many all-American boys, who felt that they could not compete with him.
+His success with girls, which Mark apparently didn't intend to exploit, as in the first months he never dated a single girl at the school, was unacceptable to many all-American boys, who felt they couldn't compete with him.

-Most annoyed of all was Buck, the bully of the school, who was wont to fly into a rage if a girl belonging to his "harem" even looked at another boy.
-He would then look for the unfortunate male and, if possible in the presence of the female, who was the object of contention, would insult and harass him until a fight ensued.
-Like Mark, Buck was a big boy for his age, but he added to his physical strength a kind of stubborn brutality, and any fight was a foregone conclusion: the other boy would end up soundly beaten, with his face smashed and would stay out of the way for good.
-Inevitably, the day came, when Becky, his girl in charge, started to talk to Buck about Mark, how excellent and admirable he was.
-Buck, who in general matters had the IQ of a vegetable, but in this sort of things was as sharp as a razor, saw the symptoms of the disease.
-He decided that it was high time to cure it by looking for Mark and administering him the usual treatment.
+Most annoved of all was Buck, the school's bully, who was prone to flying into a rage if a girl belonging to his "harem" even looked at another boy.
+He would then look for the unfortunate male and, if possible in the presence of the female who was the object of contention, would insult and harass him until a fight ensued.
+Like Mark, Buck was a big boy for his age, but he added to his physical strength a kind of stubborn brutality, and any fight was a foregone conclusion: the other boy would end up soundly beaten, with his face smashed, and would stay out of the way for good.
+Inevitably, the day came when Becky, his "girl in charge," started to talk to Buck about Mark, how excellent and admirable he was.
+Buck, who in general matters had the IO of a vegetable, but in this sort of thing was as sharp as a razor, saw the symptoms of the disease.
+He decided that it was high time to cure it by looking for Mark and administering the usual treatment.
 Thus, one morning Buck set out to give Mark his first official object lesson on American etiquette.
-To do so in style, he called his two chief henchmen, Jeff and Stuart, put on a sort of military outfit, with a sand color T-shirt showing off his hairy and muscular arms, camouflage combat trousers, and army combat boots.
+To do so in style, he called his two chief henchmen, Jeff and Stuart, put on a sort of military outfit, with a sand-colored T-shirt showing off his hairy and muscular arms, camouflage combat trousers, and army combat boots.
 He marched into the main corridor of NAH just before the beginning of classes and started his search.
-The hall was swarming with boys and girls coming and going, standing in little groups for one last chat, fumbling in their closets.
+The hall was swarming with boys and girls coming and going, standing in little groups for one last chat, fumbling in their lockers.

 Instructors and other adults made themselves inconspicuous at that time because they knew by experience that they would only increase the reigning noise and confusion.
 However, when he had just started hunting for his prey, another boy attracted his attention.